A

 territory 100km in diameter, the boat-users could cover a territory of

-500km in diameter.
-Furthermore, since boat-use was determined by the
+500km in diameter with the same effort.
+Furthermore, since boat-use was

 nature of the waterways, their territories would be stretched in